Skip to Content

 The trim saw uses thin steel, phosphor bronze alloy, or copper blade with an edge hardened with diamond grit.
 A trim saw is a relatively inexpensive, miniature electric circular saw with a blade between four and six inches in diameter.

-An alternative is a grinding wheel to shape jasper into cabochons and other forms, and it gives you more control than a saw.
+An alternative is a grinding wheel to shape jasper into cabochons and other forms, giving you more control than a saw.
 A coarse wheel is best for jasper.
 Some bench grinders can also be fitted with polishing pads.

 Real vs. Fake Jasper: Focus on These 4 Differences